rockit-astro/roof-controller/README.md

 * On Ubuntu install the `gcc-avr`, `avr-libc`, `binutils-avr`, `avrdude` packages.
 * On Windows WinAVR should work.

 Compile using `make`.
-Press the reset button on the Arduino to reboot into the bootloader and run `make install` in the first couple of seconds (while the LED is fading in and out rather thank blinking).
+Press the reset button on the Arduino once or twice (depending on bootloader version) to reboot into the bootloader and run `make install` in the first couple of seconds (while the LED is fading in and out rather thank blinking).

 ### Software Protocol

 Connect to USB port, 9600 8N1 Bps/Par/Bits, no hardware or software flow control.

-The unit will passively report its status once per second, in the form `S,HHH,OOO,CCC\r\n`
+The unit will passively report its status once per second, in the form `S,HHH,+VV.VV\r\n`

 * `S` is a status byte:
    | Value | Meaning                                                                 |